Citation, DOI & article data

 Lunate dislocations typically occur in young adults with high energy trauma resulting in loading of a dorsiflexed wrist.
 Overall, carpal dislocations comprise less than 10% of all wrist injuries.
 Lunate dislocations are far less common than the less severe perilunate dislocation.

 Patients present with wrist pain following a fall.
 Volar wrist swelling is usually prominent.
 The swelling often causes a decrease in 2-point discrimination in the median nerve distribution due to acute carpal tunnel syndrome.
 Patients often prefer to hold their fingers in partial flexion due to pain on extension.

 There is injury of all of the perilunate ligaments, most significantly the dorsal radiolunate ligament.
-Mayfield et. al. have proposed a 4 stage process to describe perilunar wrist instability (see carpal dislocation) where lunate dislocation represents stage IV.
-2
+A four-stage process to describe perilunar instability has been described, where lunate dislocation represents stage IV 2.

 - lateral radiograph